Eristica Price Reaches $0.0017 on Top Exchanges (ERT)

 Eristica Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Eristica directly using US dollars.
-Investors seeking to acquire Eristica should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Eristica directly using U.S. dollars.
+Investors seeking to trade Eristica should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Eristica using one of the exchanges listed above.

 Receive News & Updates for Eristica Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Eristica and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.